-- Oversaw the Company's progress on its 2025 diversity, equity and inclusion goals, which the Company is on track to achieve ahead of schedule. - Delivered a first-of-its-kind inclusive journalism training program in partnership with The Poynter Institute and provided unconscious bias training to leaders across the Company. - Expanded the Company's initiatives to identify and develop its internal talent, including expanding the Producer-in-Residence program and implementing a critical leadership skill training program. - Continued to make progress on the Company's leadership succession and development plans. - Reconciliation of the following non-GAAP financial measure to the Company's results as reported under accounting principles generally accepted in the United States may be found in the Company's Form 10-K, filed: adjusted EBITDA page 35.
+- Oversaw the Company's progress on its 2025 diversity, equity and inclusion goals, for which the Company remains on track to achieve on schedule, including increasing the ethnic and gender diversity of the Company's station general managers. - Enhanced support of Company leaders in the selection of diverse talent and the navigation of complex employee matters regarding race and inclusion. - Expanded the Company's initiatives to identify and develop its internal talent, including expanding the Producer-in-Residence program and implementing a new Sales-in-Residence program. - Reconciliation of the following non-GAAP financial measure to the Company's results as reported under accounting principles generally accepted in the United States may be found in the Company's Form 10-K, filed: adjusted EBITDA page 32.